+We make a couple of simplifications to our short-run optimization algorithm, in the interest of computational tractability.
+First, we assume that the operator schedules generators in ascending order of MC when computing optimal generation for a second-stage period.
 Although this point is intuitively reasonable, because of differences in sizes and failure probabilities across generators, it is possible that a system operator would want to schedule a higher MC generator and not a lower MC one.
 Second, we assume that the operator curtails demand only if all available generators for which MC is below the marginal cost of curtailment, dWLC(z)/dz, are scheduled.
 Again, this point is intuitively reasonable but may not hold exactly because generators come in discrete chunks.

-Finally, we provide some details on the simulation procedures.
-We use 20 draws to integrate over the joint distribution of load and solar generation conditional on a forecast.
+We now provide some details on the simulation procedures.
+We use 20 draws to simulate from the estimated residuals of the joint distribution of load and solar output conditional on a forecast.
 Note that the operator's problem also involves simulation of generator failures.
-Failure probabilities for individual generation units are small, and probabilities of multiple failures - which might cause a system outage - are very small, but the adverse consequences of a system outage are very large.
+Failure probabilities for individual generators are small, and probabilities of multiple failures - which might cause a system outage - are very small, but the adverse consequences of a system outage are very large.
 Thus, our computation is challenging because integration using a direct simulation method would be very inefficient.
 Instead, for each type of generator, we integrate over the probability of a given number of failures given a total number of generators operating, and then simulate the identity of failed generators conditional on the number of failures.
 We integrate over maintenance probabilities using the same method.